You can’t keep doing the same thing every day and expect different results.

 Take care of your Micronutrient intake

 If you are reaching a workout plateau after a productive training phase, don’t just keep doing what brought you there.
-Go back an figure out what causes your lack in progress and try to take care of it.
+Go back an figure out what causes your lack of progress and try to take care of it.
 See if you can train harder, recover more, and eat better.
 Maybe change your workout routine to give your body a new stimulus to adapt to and find some new motivation.
-Also, get your nutrient levels tested and see where you can optimise.
+Also, get your nutrient levels tested and see where you can optimize.
 Bringing your nutrient levels in the optimal zone will maximize your potential to perform at your best, inside and outside of the gym.

 - Institute of Medicine (US) Standing Committee on the Scientific Evaluation of Dietary Reference Intakes.
 Dietary reference intakes for calcium, phosphorus, magnesium, vitamin D, and fluoride.
 National Academies Press (US), 1997.

 - Moshfegh, Alanna, et al. “What we eat in America, NHANES 2005–2006: usual nutrient intakes from food and water compared to 1997 dietary reference intakes for vitamin D, calcium, phosphorus, and magnesium.”
 US Department of Agriculture, Agricultural Research Service (2009).

 - Zhang, Yijia, et al. “Can Magnesium Enhance Exercise Performance?.”
 Nutrients 9.9 (2017): 946.

 - Brock, K., et al. “Low vitamin D status is associated with physical inactivity, obesity and low vitamin D intake in a large US sample of healthy middle-aged men and women.”
 The Journal of steroid biochemistry and molecular biology 121.1 (2010): 462–466.